Utah Deaf History and Culture

 Marvin J. Marhall, Deaf Boxer

 Marvin graduated from the Utah School for the Deaf in 1942.
-While attending Gallaudet College, he continued to box and coach a group of Gallaudet boxers as part of his double-duty as a competitor and a coach.
+While attending Gallaudet College, he continued to box and coach a group of Gallaudet boxers as part of his double duty as a competitor and a coach.
 He retired after graduating.
-According to him, "I've always believed that a deaf person should never enter a boxing ring without first preparing oneself.
+He said, "I've always believed that a deaf person should never enter a boxing ring without first preparing oneself.
 With just one punch, one could lose an eye " (Strassler, Recreation & Sports).

 In the 1940s, Marvin won the local Golden Gloves boxing title and competed in the national Golden Gloves tournament in Washington, D.C.
 During his boxing career, he competed in around 500 amateur boxing fights (Gallaudet University, Wikipedia).

-Marvin was inducted into the Gallaudet Athletic Hall of Fame in 1995 in honor of his boxing accomplishments at Gallaudet College (Strassler, Recreation & Sports).
+Marvin was inducted into the Gallaudet Athletic Hall of Fame in 1995 to honor his boxing accomplishments at Gallaudet College (Strassler, Recreation & Sports).

 Marshall was recognized and honored as an athlete by the USA Deaf Sports Federation Hall of Fame in 2001 (USDeafSports.org).